Lessons from Record Store Day or Considering a Day for Bookstores

 Many days now exist that celebrate book culture.
 World Book Night, which began in the UK is now spreading rapidly.
 WBN has usurped St. Jordi Day , a booksellers holiday that began in Barcelona in 1927.
 On April 23rd, droves of people wander through the streets of Barcelona, searching out bookstores and bookstalls to purchase books.
 It is a holiday for browsing and gift-giving.
 In its original intention, La Diada de Sant Jordi is comparable to St. Valentines day.
 It combines books and flowers into a highly personal and meaningful contact between friends, lovers and loved ones.
 This day of books makes people feel good, emotionally connected and stirs the economy in Barcelona, having a direct positive effect on readers, booksellers and publishers.

 International Children’s Book Day is April 2nd (the birthday of Hans Christian Anderson) and also celebrates books and reading for children.
 Their Children in Crisis program, “provides support for children whose lives have been disrupted through war, civil disorder or natural disaster.”
 This group is based in Switzerland and seems to be running on limited resources.
-I’d love to support any program that empowers children (or adults) by allowing them to choose their own books -and to find them inside of bookstores.
+We would love to support any program that empowers children (or adults) with limited income by allowing them to choose their own books -and to find them inside of bookstores.
 If a token works in the UK, why not adopt that here?

-Perhaps Bookstore Day – or the promise of a global San Jordi day will come to pass when booksellers feel it imperative to make it happen.
-Authors and publishers could create special works that celebrate the book – and we’d have a one day party to announce and spread this conspiracy of book mania.
+Bookstore Day – or the promise of a global San Jordi day will come to pass when booksellers and publishers come together and feel it imperative to make it happen.
+Authors and publishers are in the unique position to create special works that celebrate the book – and we’d have a one day party to announce and spread the book mania.
 Working in a bookstore is a liminal position, an uneasy balancing act.
 Attacks come from all directions.
-Publisher’s can seem both supportive and threatening -while the looming specter of a paperless, book free world appears both possible and dismal.
-We remain here to try and postpone the book-replacing e-readers in our Fahrenheit 451 world as long as possible.
-The Kindle is just another name for book-burning.
-By keeping book culture alive and prosperous inside bookstores, we can all take part in slowing down their advance.
-Just as the premature death of vinyl records was called too soon and reversed by Recordstore day, so might a similar reversal and appreciation of book culture be accomplished by a united bookstore day celebration.
+Publishers seem both supportive and threatening -while the looming specter of a paperless, book free world appears both possible and frightening.
+We remain as bookstores to try and postpone the book-replacing e-readers in our Fahrenheit 451 world as long as possible.
+Kindles are just another name for book-burning.
+By keeping book culture alive and prosperous inside bookstores, we can take part in slowing down the advance of book burning.
+Just as the premature death of vinyl records was called too soon and was clearly reversed by Record Store Day, so might a similar reversal and appreciation of book culture be accomplished by a united Book Store Day celebration.

-UPDATE: Since the writing of this essay, Bookstore day came to pass a year later in 2014 in California.
-It was later rolled out to the rest of the USA, and is now an annual day celebrated on the last Saturday in April.
-World Book Day was ended as a national day sponsored by the ABA.
-Recordstore day continues to grow and thrive.
+UPDATE: Since the writing of this essay in 2013, Bookstore day came to pass in 2014 in California.
+It was later rolled out to the rest of the USA through the American Bookselling Association and its regional branches.
+Indie Bookstore Day is now an annually celebrated on the last Saturday in April.
+The groundwork has been largely left to the imagination of indie bookstores with oddly next to zero acknowledgment or participation from publishers who are clearly missing a great opportunity to showcase authors and promote awareness of their books.
+World Book Day ended as a national day sponsored by the ABA and Record Store Day continues to grow and thrive due to the continued support and collaboration between record labels large and small and the indie stores who distribute their music.
+Publishers please wake up and smell the books!

 , , , ,